iaifi/iaifi.github.io/career-support.md

 Many of the resources below are not limited to students at the listed university.
 In particular, career fairs and events are often open to a wider community of students in the Boston area, so feel free to utilize resources from other universities when available.

+In addition to these resources, the Early Career and Ethics Committee has compiled [mentorship resources](/ecec.html#mentorship-resources).

 ### MIT
 * [Career Advising and Professional Development Office (CAPD))](https://capd.mit.edu)
    * [Resources and Advice](https://capd.mit.edu/channels/resources-advice/)